topfreegames/khan/docs/API.md

       **minLevelToCreateInvitation**: A member cannot invite a player to join the clan unless their level is greater or equal to this parameter.

+      **MinLevelOffsetToRemoveMember**: A member cannot remove another member unless their level is at least `MinLevelOffsetToRemoveMember` levels greater than the level of the member they wish to promote.

-      **minLevelOffsetToPromoteMember**: A member cannot promote a member unless their level is at least `minLevelOffsetToPromoteMember` levels greater than the level of the player they wish to promote.
+      **minLevelOffsetToPromoteMember**: A member cannot promote another member unless their level is at least `minLevelOffsetToPromoteMember` levels greater than the level of the member they wish to promote.

-      **minLevelOffsetToDemoteMember**: A member cannot demote a member unless their level is at least `minLevelOffsetToDemoteMember` levels greater than the level of the player they wish to demote.
+      **minLevelOffsetToDemoteMember**: A member cannot demote another member unless their level is at least `minLevelOffsetToDemoteMember` levels greater than the level of the member they wish to demote.

       **maxMembers**: Maximum number of members a clan of this game can have.